duckietown/duckietown-manual/src/10-setup/03-duckiebot/assembly-instructions-duckiebot-db21j.md

 Substeps:

-1. Connect the blue camera cable to the pin labeled `SDA` on the screen as shown below.
+1. Connect the blue screen cable to the pin labeled `SDA` on the screen as shown below.
-2. Connect the yellow camera cable to the pin labeled `SCL` on the screen as shown below.
+2. Connect the yellow screen cable to the pin labeled `SCL` on the screen as shown below.
-3. Connect the black camera cable to the pin labeled `GND` on the screen as shown below.
+3. Connect the black screen cable to the pin labeled `GND` on the screen as shown below.
-4. Connect the red camera cable to the pin labeled `VCC` on the screen as shown below.
+4. Connect the red screen cable to the pin labeled `VCC` on the screen as shown below.

 ```{figure} ../../_images/assembly/db21j/db21-rev1-step_54.jpg
 ```